 You’ll see the final results of your hair loss treatment around the end of the year.
 Some guys take a little longer, but a year is about average.

 Of course, if you failed to apply your treatment for more than a few days throughout the year, your results may take longer.
-If you stopped using your treatments for more than a month, you may have to start from the beginning again.
+If you stopped using your hair loss treatment for more than a month, you might have to start from the beginning again.

 Keep in mind, however, that not every guy can regrow hair.
 Sometimes stopping hair loss is the best result you’ll get it.
 If you don’t see new hairs, that doesn’t mean your treatments don’t work.
 They could be keeping your hair loss at bay.

 Compare what you see in the mirror to your early photos.
 If you look about the same, your treatment works.
-If your stop using your treatment, your DHT levels will rise and your follicles will starve of the growth factors, which will trigger more hair loss.
+If you stop using your hair loss treatment, your DHT levels will rise, and your follicles will starve of the growth factors, which will trigger more hair loss.

 You’ll also continue to go through phases of significant shedding.
-Shedding is normal, but hair loss treatments tend to align the hair phases, so they might shed all at the same time.
+Shedding is normal, but hair loss treatments tend to align the hair phases so that they might shed all at the same time.
 Again, this is normal.

 The key to getting the most value out of your hair loss treatment is to start early and apply it consistently every day.
 Try not to stress yourself out by thinking about it too often.
 Focus on other ways to cope with your hair loss, change your lifestyle to help your hair, and find ways to enjoy your life.

-Mosh don't just do the best hair loss medication programs, we also specialise in online impotence treatment medication programs, click here to book your free ED consultation with a doctor get started today.
+P.S.
+Mosh doesn't just provide hair loss treatment programs; we also service other men's health programs, click to book your free ED consultation with a doctor, get started today.